Karuli

 Karuli, or Karuli Piran, is a village of Kallar Kahar Tehsil, Chakwal District, Pakistan.
-It is located in a salt range near Motorway M-2.
+It is located in the Salt Range near the M-2 motorway.

 According to village history, the village is named for the time when a "pir" descendant of Sheikh Baha-ud-Din Zakariya came to the area for a spiritual retreat.
 He rested near the Choa river and used its waters to perform the Islamic cleansing rituals wudu at Karuli.

 The village has a population of about 10,000 people.

 The local language is Punjabi.
 The tribe name dwelling there is Malik and Awan.
 They are Sunni Muslims.

 Karuli is a lush green area.
 There is no college, hospital, restaurant, bank or any big beneficial building in the village.

 Proper roads are a big need of the village along with other basic necessities.

 Due to lack of resources people are left behind in different fields of modern life.